 § 430-25.
 Curbs and curb cuts.

 A. Curb specifications.
-Where curbing is required, whether it be granite or berms it shall be installed in accordance with the specifications of the Department of Public Works.
-Where lowimpact disposal of stormwater is provided, appropriate curb cuts for drainage shall be provided.
+Where curbing is required, whether it be granite or berms, it shall be installed in accordance with the specifications of the Department of Public Works.
+Where low-impact disposal of stormwater is provided, appropriate curb cuts for drainage shall be provided.

 B. Curb cuts for single- and two-family residences.